-

 Common Errors

-Chiefly, a common mistake is failing to verify the identity of the signer.
-Notaries must always check that the identification matches the name on the document being notarized.
+For the most part, the most frequent mistake is failure to verify an identity.
+Notaries need to be certain that the identification matches the name on the document that is being notarized.

 Conclusion